xiang1103/Papers-Read-Notes/README.md

     - How does the paper solve this problem?
     - What are the results of this paper?
     - Why does the methods work?
+    - What are other contributions of the paper?
     - How can we use the result from this paper?
     - How does this paper connect with other methods you know in the field?
     - What is a problem/drawback of the method?
 How can we try to modify the methodology (code/theory to adjust it)?